 We love Boscobel because of it's historical significance, and we understand that many others do as well.
 With that said, Fitzhugh Cemetery is located on private property, and is privately owned by our family.
 It can be unsettling for our family to have strangers roaming our property, specifically in the cemetery.
-Please be respectful of our family's safety and privacy by contacting us before you wish to visit the historic cemetery.

 We love relics too!
 With that said we believe that tangible pieces of Boscobel history belong here at Boscobel.
 With historical preservation in mind, we will not allow relic hunting on the property.
 If you have hunted relics on this property before, we would LOVE to hear your stories.
-Please contact me (above).

 Historic Boscobel Farm